ptzz/lf.vim/README.md

         Plug 'ptzz/lf.vim'

-Then, you need to add vim-floaterm for the floating/popup window dependency:
+Then, add the vim-floaterm dependency:

         Plug 'voldikss/vim-floaterm'

 **Note:** lf.vim should be loaded before vim-floaterm to override vim-floaterm's lf wrapper.

-If you use neovim, you have to add the dependency to the plugin bclose.vim:

-        Plug 'rbgrouleff/bclose.vim'

 How to use it
 -------------